tysonalcorn/est-helpers/README.md

 # est-helpers

-Helpers for EST device data.
+CommonJS Helpers for EST device data.
 Work in progress.

 ## Table of Contents